 - TREAT LOWER CROSSED SYNDROME AS A SYSTEMIC PROBLEM: Honestly, this is good advice for whatever ails you.
 If you will treat this problem as though it has a significant INFLAMMATORY COMPONENT (which it very well might), your odds of solving it — along with any number of OTHER ISSUES as an added bonus — skyrockets.

-- LIFTING WEIGHTS IS AWESOME IF YOU DO IT CORRECTLY: I’ve been fascinated by big muscles and feats of strength since I was a skinny, ripped, Kansas farm boy.
+- LIFTING WEIGHTS IS AWESOME FOR LOWER CROSSED SYNDROME IF YOU DO IT CORRECTLY: I’ve been fascinated by big muscles and feats of strength since I was a skinny, ripped, Kansas farm boy.
 I’m a huge fan of squats, dead lifts (since I don’t compete, I prefer a hex or diamond-shaped bar), power cleans, and the like.
 I must admit, however, that several years ago I fell in love with KETTLEBELL SWINGS.
 The thing about lifting weights is that if you are going to do it (and I think you should), you need to do it properly and with good form.
 This is waaaaaay more important than simply worrying about how much weight you are pushing.
 In the immortal words of David Carradine’s Kung Fu character, “Learn balance young grasshopper“.

 - MAKE SURE YOU ADD FUNCTIONAL STRENGTH TRAINING TO YOUR POWER REGIMEN: As you just saw, I’m a huge fan of lifting weights.
 While POWERLIFTING is great fun, make sure that you are doing some FUNCTIONAL STRENGTH TRAINING AS WELL.
 There are so many videos on Functional Strength Training on YouTube I’m not even sure where to start.
 Another post for another day.